grdnrio/pwx-deploy/README.md

 This is a Terraform script to deploy two Kubernetes clusters, each with a running Portworx cluster on AWS.
 It pre-configures the following:

 - Portworx latest version
-- Prometheus in both clusters
+- Prometheus in both clusters (TO DO)
 - Lighthouse in both clusters
-- Grafana with dashboards in both clusters
+- Grafana with dashboards in both clusters (TO DO)
 - Storkctl configured with cluster 1 as the source and cluster 2 as the destination

-You need to have Terraform installed with your AWS credentials set in `~/.aws/credentials`
+You need to have Terraform installed and your AWS credentials set in `~/.aws/credentials`

 `brew install terraform`